A248/SolidInjector/README.md

 Circular dependencies are detected, and an exception is thrown. `Provider` can be used to break circular dependencies.
 Alternatively, consider refactoring.

+### JPMS

+jakarta.inject has an 'Automatic-Module-Name' and is therefore safe to use on the modular classpath.

+javax.inject is in somewhat of a predicament.
+The original JSR-330 does not define its module name.
+However, the unofficial continuation of javax.inject under Jakarta EE 8 does define `java.inject` as the module name, see [here](https://github.com/eclipse-ee4j/injection-api/issues/14).
+This is also the logical module name which was discussed for JSR-330.

+Therefore, when using javax.inject in a modular environment, use the 'java.inject' module name and the Jakarta EE 8 continuation of javax.inject